hipay/hipay-docs/hipay-enterprise-sdk-ios/02-Prerequisites-and-recommendations.md

 Your credentials must be granted to:

-- Tokenize a card,
+- Tokenize a card
-- Get transaction details,
+- Get transaction details
-- Process an order,
+- Process an order
-- Create a payment page.
+- Create a payment page

 ## Checkout workflow integration